solana-developers/solana-cookbook/docs/integrations/react-native.md

   content: index,follow
 ---

-# React Native
+# React Native and Solana

 React Native is an open-source UI software framework used to develop mobile, web and desktop applications by enabling developers to use the React framework along with native platform capabilities.
+Powered with the Solana SDK, this is a great platform to quickly build performant native Crypto apps.

+The fastest way to start with React Native and Solana is by using the [Solana DApp Scaffold for React Native](#solana-dapp-scaffold-for-react-native).

 ## How to use @solana/web3.js in a React Native app

 In this tutorial you will learn how to create a new React Native app and install and configure the `@solana/web3.js` SDK, and its dependencies.

-If you want to add the `@solana/web3.js` SDK to an existing app, you can skip the first step and start by installing the dependencies.
+If you already have an existing app, skip to [installing the dependencies](#install-dependencies).

 ### Create a new app